-A letter of intent is required to ensure responsiveness to the transformational, breakthrough science and collaborative nature of this program.
+A letter of intent is required to ensure responsiveness to this program's transformational, breakthrough science, and collaborative nature.
 The Marfan Foundation will contact the applicants with permission to submit the full application.
 Only invited applicants can submit a full application.